 Elche has an excellent selection of cultural experiences and activities to explore.
 One of the best places to secure stunning pictures of the palm trees, for example, is the Parque Municipal, which is also an attractive area for a leisurely stroll.

 Every year the city hosts the mediaeval play Misteri d’Elx (Mystery Play of Elche) in the aforementioned Basílica de Santa María.
-It has been declared one of UNESCO’s “Masterpiece of the Oral and Intangible Heritage of Humanity”.
+It has been declared a UNESCO “Masterpiece of the Oral and Intangible Heritage of Humanity”.